bbermudez/dual-chimeric-reads/README.md

 `process.executor = 'sge'`

-TO DO (arranged from short to long term):
+## TO DO (arranged from short to long term):

-[] Can I clone the repo within the cluster?
+[x] Can I clone the repo within the cluster?
+RE: Yes, you can

-[] test echo 'hostname' on a nextflow script, set executor as sge.
+[x] test echo 'hostname' on a nextflow script, set executor as sge.
+RE: This didn't work, but maybe just because I tried it outside of a process, better do within a script chunk within a process.

-[] test echo 'hostname' on a nextflow script.
+[] define a process that uses the fq channel previously defined

 ...